 How Long To Dehydrate Beef Jerky?

-When placing your beef cuts in the dehydrator, remember to leave as much room between the slices as possible.
+When placing your beef slices in the dehydrator, remember to leave as much room between the slices as possible.
 This lets the air circulate freely, allowing the meat to dry more uniformly.

 Most types of food dehydrators can be used to make beef jerky, so any brand will do.
 Nesco dehydrators are particularly popular among beef jerky fanatics, however, so you might want to get your hands on one if you’re serious about your dry meat snacks.